 Corporation Tax in Spain: All you should know

-If you want to know how the Corporation Tax, also called Corporate Income Tax, this is your article.
-We will explain to who it applies and how to manage this process and avoid headaches.
+If you want to know how the Corporation Tax, also called Corporate Income Tax works, then this is your article.
+We will explain here to who it applies and how to manage this process and avoid headaches.

 What is Corporation Tax?